frame-lang/frame_transpiler/docs/source/getting_started/introduction/controller.rst

 Frame generates supporting runtime code for the system mechanisms as appropriate for the target language.
-The heart of the controller machinery are the transition methods and their interplay with the Mux method.
+The heart of the controller machinery is the transition methods and their interplay with the Mux method.

 .. code-block::

     //=============== Machinery and Mechanisms ==============//

-    private delegate void FrameState(FrameEvent e);
-    private FrameState _state_;
+    private Compartment _compartment_;

     func (m *lampStruct) _transition_(compartment *LampCompartment) {
         m._nextCompartment_ = compartment